SummaryRead the full fact sheet

 - Over time, build up to the amount of physical activity recommended by Australia’s Physical Activity and Sedentary Behaviour Guidelines:

 - Be active on most (preferably all) days every week.

 - Accumulate 2½ to 5 hours of moderate intensity physical activity or 1 ¼ to 2 ½ hours of vigorous physical activity, or an equivalent combination of both moderate and vigorous activities, each week.

 - Do muscle strengthening activities on at least two days each week.

-If you are unsure about any of the above, seek help from an exercise professional.
-Recognised industry associations such as Fitness Australia hold a directory of Australian registered exercise professionals, where you can search for an exercise professional based on their:
+- If you are unsure about any of the above, seek help from an exercise professional.
+Recognised industry associations such as AUSactive hold a directory of AUSactive registered professionals, where you can search for an exercise professional based on their:

 - level of experience working in the industry

 - Break activities up if you have to.

 - Be creative – include other activities such as walking, cycling, swimming or dancing in your routine.